restic/restic/doc/040_backup.rst

  * ``--exclude="foo bar star/foo.txt"``
  * ``--exclude=foo\ bar\ star/foo.txt``

-If a pattern is suffixed by an exclamation mark and match a file that was previously matched by a regular pattern, the match is cancelled.
+If a pattern is prefixed by an exclamation mark and match a file that was previously matched by a regular pattern, the match is cancelled.
 It works similarly to ``gitignore``, with the same limitation: once a directory is excluded, it is not possible to include files inside the